meilisearch/specifications/text/0028-indexing-csv.md

 ## 3. Future possibilities

-- Provide an interface in the future dashboard to upload CSV data into an index.
+- Provide an interface in the future dashboard to upload CSV data into an index and optionally provide the headers types.
 - Set a payload limit directly related to the type of data format.
 Currently, the payload size is equivalent to [JSON payload size](https://docs.meilisearch.com/reference/features/configuration.html#payload-limit-size).
 Metrics on feature usage and configuration update should help to choose a better suited value for this type of data format.